 Dory lives in Richmond, Virginia, with her husband Tim, dog Lucy, and cat Toby.
 Her fraternal boy/girl twins were born in November 2013.
 She used to be an elementary school teacher, but is now going to be a SAHM, where she focuses on her blog Doyle Dispatch and her craft business Personally Yours by Dory.
 Dory started blogging in 2009 to document her DIY wedding-on-a-budget, and she has continued blogging past the wedding to document her family life, budgeting and stay-out-of debt adventures, home decorating, and DIY projects and tutorials.
 In the past months, Dory has really enjoyed documenting and writing about her twin pregnancy, helping other soon-to-be twin moms though the totally new experience of a multiple pregnancy.

-lunchldyd is mom to 11 month old boy/girl twins and their 3.5 year old sister.
-She has returned to her job as a high school English teacher after being a SAHM for a year.
+lunchldyd is mom to 21 month old boy/girl twins and their 4 year old sister.
+She has returned to her job as a high school teacher part-time after working full-time last year almost collapsed her.
 When not at work and the kids are asleep, she is addicted to watching TV and sometimes sacrifices sleep to read in bed.
 She lives in a now-too-small house in the Los Angeles suburbs with her husband, three kids, and two dogs.